WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 ### I2C/SPI API Updates

 We've done a massive overhaul of the I2C and SPI APIs, making them not only consistent, but also enabling them to support peripheral communications without heap allocations to reduce garbage collection churn.

-[more info on the pattern - also need to document in the IO guides.
-Add a `ByteCommunications` guide.]
+As part of that, we leaned into the new `Span<T>` class, so any of the calls to `Read()`/`Write()` that took `byte[] buffer` before now take take `Span<>`.

 ### Meadow.Core Project Refactor

-[Meadow.Core has been split out into separate project for `Contracts`, `Units`, `Core`, and device specific nuget packages.]
+This is more of an implementation detail right now, but we split the `Meadow.Core` project into separate packages for `Meadow.Contracts`, `Meadow.Units`, and `Meadow.Core`, as well as board specific packages like `Meadow.F7`.

+This will allow us to extend Meadow to additional platforms in the future.
+Stay tuned for fun stuff here. ;)

 ## Tooling